 Approximately 80 percent of Union voters approved the district’s first 5- year series bond issue of $128.6 million in 2018.
 This action helped allow completion of Ellen Ochoa Elementary, implementation of the 1-to-1 initiative, fine arts, renovation of Tuttle Stadium, and safety improvements.

-The district had $164,242,916 in expenses related to governmental activities: only $49,017,880 of these expenses were offset by program specific charges for services, grants or contributions.
+The District had $205,181,526 in expenses related to governmental activities; only $58,540,451 of these expenses were offset by program specific charges for services, grants or contributions.
 Expenses are shown in programs that are easily identifiable utilizing the current Oklahoma Cost Accounting System (OCAS) coding structure.

-Based upon criteria established by the Governmental Accounting Standards Board. the building fund, a special revenue fund, was re-classified from a non-major fund to a major fund.
+Based upon criteria established by the Governmental Accounting Standards Board. the building fund, a special revenue fund, has been re-classified from a non-major fund to a major fund.

 Management of the district is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the district are protected from loss, theft or misuse and to ensure that adequate accounting data is compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles (GAAP).
 The internal control structure is designed to provide reasonable, but not absolute, assurance that these objectives are met.
 The concept of reasonable assurance recognizes that: 1) the cost of a control should not exceed the benefits likely to be derived; and 2) the valuation of costs and benefits requires estimates and judgments by management.